iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 For example, the JSON-LD term `exch:CrashDriverInfo` should expand to `http://example.com/CrashDriver/1.0/#CrashDriverInfo`, because that is the IRI for the `CrashDriverInfo` element declaration in the IEPD schema.

+### Document (root) element

+The root element (or document element) of a NIEM IEP is converted to a JSON object with two pairs.
+One key is the JSON-LD reserved term `@context`.
+The key for the other pair is the QName of the root element.
+So, for example, the JSON-LD for the `CrashDriverInfo` IEP is:

 The pair in `@context` with the `rdf` key is there for a reason, which will be presented later.